-Definition of Accounting Estimates (Amendments to PAS 8, Accounting Policies, Changes in Accounting Estimates and Errors).
-To clarify the distinction between changes in accounting estimates, the amendments introduce a new definition for accounting estimates, clarifying that they are monetary amounts in the financial statements that are subject to measurement uncertainty.
-The amendments clarify that accounting estimates are monetary amounts in the financial statements that are subject to measurement uncertainty.
-The amendments also clarify the relationship between accounting policies and accounting estimates by specifying that an entity develops an accounting estimate to achieve the objective set out by an accounting policy.
-Developing an accounting estimate includes selecting a measurement technique (estimate or valuation technique) and choosing the inputs to be used when applying the chosen measurement technique.
-The effects of changes in the inputs or measurement techniques are changes in accounting estimates.
+Definition of Accounting Estimates (Amendments to PAS 8 Accounting Policies, Changes in Accounting Estimates and Errors).
+To clarify the distinction between changes in accounting policies and changes in accounting estimates, the amendments introduce a new definition for accounting estimates, clarifying that they are monetary amounts in the financial statements that are subject to measurement uncertainty.
+The amendments also clarify the relationship between accounting policies and accounting estimates by specifying that an accounting estimate is developed to achieve the objective set out by an accounting policy.
+Developing an accounting estimate includes both selecting a measurement technique and choosing the inputs to be used when applying the chosen measurement technique.
+The effects of changes in such inputs or measurement techniques are changes in accounting estimates.
 The definition of accounting policies remain unchanged.
 The amendments also provide examples on the application of the new definition.

-The amendments are effective for annual reporting periods beginning on or after January 1, 2023.
-Earlier application is permitted.
-The amendments apply prospectively to changes in accounting estimates and changes in accounting policies occurring on or after the beginning of the first annual reporting period in which the entity applies the amendments.
+The amendments will apply prospectively to changes in accounting estimates and changes in accounting policies occurring on or after the beginning of the first annual reporting period in which the amendments are applied.

 Disclosure of Accounting Policies (Amendments to PAS 1 and PFRS Practice Statement 2, Making Materiality Judgments).
 The amendments are intended to help companies provide useful accounting policy disclosures.

-The key amendment to PAS 1 include requiring entities to disclose material accounting policies rather than significant accounting policies; clarifying that accounting policies related to immaterial transactions, other events or conditions are immaterial and as such need not be disclosed; and clarifying that not all accounting policies that relate to material transactions, other events or conditions are material to the financial statements.
-The amendments to PFRS Practice Statement 2 provide guidance and examples on the application of materiality to accounting policy disclosures.
+The key amendment to PAS 1 include:

+- requiring companies to disclose their material accounting policies rather than their significant accounting policies; - clarifying that accounting policies related to immaterial transactions, other events or conditions are themselves immaterial and as such need not be disclosed; and - clarifying that not all accounting policies that relate to material transactions, other events or conditions are themselves material to a company's financial statements.

+The amendments to PFRS Practice Statement 2 includes guidance and additional examples on the application of materiality to accounting policy disclosures, assisting companies to provide useful, entity-specific accounting policy information that users need to understand other information in the financial statements.